jenul-ferdinand/solv-gml/README.md

 Photoshop CC was used to design the user interface.
 The .psd file can be found in [resources/interface.psd](resources/interface.psd).
 At the moment, the view is static so there is only one room in the program.
 There will be a scroll area for the upgrades.

-Used Github user Akseli Palén's [open emoji sprites](https://github.com/axelpale/openmoji-spritemap-generator) to added emoji icons for the upgrades.
+Used Github user Akseli Palén's [open emoji spritesheets](https://github.com/axelpale/openmoji-spritemap-generator) to add emoji icons for the upgrades.

 ### Technical Documentation